espressif/esp-idf/docs/en/esp32s2.rst

    For some examples this is because required hardware is not included in ESP32-S2 so it cannot be supported.
 For some examples this is because the example has not yet been updated for ESP32-S2.

-   If building an example, please check the example CMakeLists.txt file for the clause ``SUPPORTED_TARGETS esp32``.
-If this is present, the example won't work on ESP32-S2.
+   If building an example, please check the README file for the ``Supported Targets`` table.
+If no ESP32-S2 listed, the example won't work on ESP32-S2.

 .. highlight:: bash